Network medicine: Pharmacology

 Network pharmacology is a developing field based in systems pharmacology that looks at the effect of drugs on both the interactome and the diseasome.
-The drug-target network (DTN) can play an important role in understanding the mechanisms of action of approved and experimental drugs.
+The topology of a biochemical reaction network determines the shape of drug dose-response curve as well as the type of drug-drug interactions, thus can help design efficient and safe therapeutic strategies.
+In addition, the drug-target network (DTN) can play an important role in understanding the mechanisms of action of approved and experimental drugs.
 The network theory view of pharmaceuticals is based on the effect of the drug in the interactome, especially the region that the drug target occupies.
-Combination therapy for a complex disease (polypharmacology) is suggested in this field since one active pharmaceutical ingredient (API) aimed at one target may not effect the entire disease module.
+Combination therapy for a complex disease (polypharmacology) is suggested in this field since one active pharmaceutical ingredient (API) aimed at one target may not affect the entire disease module.
 The concept of disease modules can be used to aid in drug discovery, drug design, and the development of biomarkers for disease detection.
 There can be a variety of ways to identifying drugs using network pharmacology; a simple example of this is the "guilt by association" method.
 This states if two diseases are treated by the same drug, a drug that treats one disease may treat the other.
 Drug repurposing, drug-drug interactions and drug side-effects have also been studied in this field.
+The next iteration of network pharmacology used entirely different disease definitions, defined as dysfunction in signaling modules derived from protein-protein interaction modules.
+The latter as well as the interactome had many conceptual shortcomings, e.g., each protein appears only once in the interactome, whereas in reality, one protein can occur in different contexts and different cellular locations.
+Such signaling modules are therapeutically best targeted at several sites, which is now the new and clinically applied definition of network pharmacology.
+To achieve higher than current precision, patients must not be selected solely on descriptive phenotypes but also based on diagnostics that detect the module dysregulation.
+Moreover, such mechanism-based network pharmacology has the advantage that each of the drugs used within one module is highly synergistic, which allows for reducing the doses of each drug, which then reduces the potential of these drugs acting on other proteins outside the module and hence the chance for unwanted side effects.